Vxemali/raytracing/Readme.md

 # Minimal Raytracer

 A lightweight, CPU-based raytracer written in C using [Raylib](https://www.raylib.com/).
-It renders a procedurally shaded 3D sphere with real-time animation and basic diffuse lighting entirely on the CPU, updating an image buffer transferred to the GPU each frame.
+It renders a procedurally shaded 3D sphere with animation and basic diffuse lighting entirely on the CPU, updating an image buffer transferred to the GPU each frame.

 ## Features